 Coming to our campus and city will give you a rich "Maastricht experience", always within the possibilities of the applicable health rules of the government.
 It gives you e.g., the opportunity:

-The information on the pages is relevent to the Academic Year 2020-2021, Period 1 and 2
+The information on the pages is relevant to the Academic Year 2021/22

-Due to the COVID-19 regulations, FPN needs to implement some reforms regarding education in the first 2 periods of the new academic year.
+Due to the COVID-19 pandemic, FPN needs to implement some reforms regarding education in the academic year 2021/22.
 These reforms have been discussed with many staff members, supporting staff and of course several students.
 Our main aim is that all students are educated as good as possible and obtain an opportunity to meet with other students and staff members.

 Because of this limiting factor, the PBL sessions will in principle become a hybrid virtual classroom.
 This means that some group members will be on campus during a tutorial meeting, while others attend the same tutorial online.
 In order to facilitate this hybrid virtual classroom, tutorial rooms will be equipped with suitable technical equipment.

-Should there be more students able and wanting to join the group on campus than the actual room size and ventilating system permit, a rotation schedule will be discussed and set up.
+Normally the maximum group size is 15 students.
+Because there will be more students per group than the actual room size permits, a rotation schedule will be discussed and set up.
 We ask all students to work together as good and respectful as possible in these classrooms, so that the tutorial meetings are as interesting and beneficial as possible to all of you.

-Also, the scheduling of the tutorial meetings might be a bit different than you are used to.
-This has to do with the fact that rooms need to be ventilated and cleaned in between PBL sessions and the number of people walking in e.g., the corridors needs to be regulated more than regularly.
+Also, the hours of the tutorial meetings might be a bit different than you are used to.
+This has to do with the fact that rooms need to be ventilated in between PBL sessions and the number of people walking in e.g., the corridors needs to be regulated more than regularly.

-If you have any specific questions you can email our Recruitment Office via:
+If you have any specific questions you can email our Recruitment Officer via: